yuliji/lets_go/README.md

 ## gr_word_count

 You have many test files.
 Generate the same word count file as **word_count** .
 Use goroutine to do it.

+## telebotrect

+Telegram bot to print the user and chat id

+## telebotsend

+Send a message to a user